SAKErobotics/EZGripper/README.md

 	  roslaunch ezgripper_gazebo gazebo.launch ezgripper_module:=${ezgripper_module}

-* To actuate the gripper into its respective open/close configurations in Gazebo:
+* To actuate the gripper into its respective open/close configurations in Gazebo, in a new terminal execute these commands:

 	  # Open Gripper
 	  rosrun ezgripper_control open_gripper